emackie9/steamcmd-eco/README.md

 # steamcmd-eco

 Eco server on ubuntu-20.
 Installs and updates server on container start.
 Run with docker command or compose file.
 Mount a volume at `/eco` for persistence.
-If first start, will want to stop the server and edit [server configurations](https://wiki.play.eco/en/Server_Configuration) to your preference.
+If first start, should stop the server and edit [server configurations](https://wiki.play.eco/en/Server_Configuration) to your preference.

 Running with docker:
 ```